ISO LCA standard aims for limited climate changing. LCA, Life cycle assessment concept.

 What is Life Cycle Assessment (LCA)?

 Life cycle assessment (LCA) is a tool that provides information concerning the environmental load of a product, service, or process.
 It exposes the product’s life cycle from raw material extraction through production, transportation, usage, and disposal.
-LCA also assists businesses and policymakers in identifying which phases are most damaging to the environment and what adjustments can be made.
+There are majorly 4 LCA Stages that assist businesses and policymakers in identifying which phases are most damaging to the environment and what adjustments can be made.

 This way, LCA helps to render these phases more transparent and guides decision-making towards greater sustainability.
 Besides, it determines where resources can be conserved and emissions cut, which is crucial to tackle climate change targets and customer expectations for environment-friendly products.
 For instance, Patagonia and IKEA employ LCA to monitor their environmental footprint and make product design changes.